Echo-Meridian/Sidonia-Character-Creator/README.md

 3. Run the app:
    `npm run dev`

+**Echo_One**
 Sidonia  © 2025 by Echo_One is licensed under CC BY-NC-SA 4.0.
 To view a copy of this license, visit https://creativecommons.org/licenses/by-nc-sa/4.0/